I am passionate about making a difference in children’s lives, which is why I obtained my certification as a Licensed Play Therapist.

 Children, by their very nature, do not have the verbal language or maturity to express their thoughts or feelings, and they may feel a bit guarded about expressing their feelings.
 But in Play Therapy, toys are the words and play is the language and the barriers come down.

 Through play, I help children express what is troubling them and teach them adaptive behaviors that can compensate for emotional or social skills deficits.
-The bond that we create provides an emotional experience necessary for healing and provides insights about to a child’s cognitive development and thinking patterns.
+The bond that we create provides an emotional experience necessary for healing and provides insights about a child’s cognitive development and thinking patterns.

 How Does It Work?